 “When I asked David about the most fascinating women he has known, he named, besides Hjördis, Vivien Leigh, Ava Gardner, and Schiaparelli’s daughter, Gogo: “because they are beautiful, unpredictable, and don’t give a hoot for convention.
 Above all, they have humour.
 The most beautiful woman is ugly without that.”

-Ms Dahl was to ask David same questions again over the coming decade.
+Ms Dahl was to ask David the same questions again at least twice within the next ten years.
 His answers did not remain the same.

 Next page: Understatement of the century, 1957